3 Pillars Commercial Cleaning Framework

 HVAC, Indoor Air Quality and Ventilation

-In addition to close contact with infected people, there is a possibility that spread of COVID-19 might also happen via airborne particles in indoor environments, in some instances beyond the 6-foot range suggested in social distancing guidelines.
+In addition to close contact with infected people, there is a possibility that spread of pandemic might also happen via airborne particles in indoor environments, in some instances beyond the 6-foot range suggested in social distancing guidelines.

 Therefore, it’s important that your facility’s heating, ventilation, and air conditioning systems are operating properly.